himoose/user-docs/docs/features/topical-authority.md

 **Quarterly audits**: Run analyses every 3 months to track long-term trends.

 **When rankings drop**: If you notice ranking declines in a topic area, run an analysis to check if competitors improved their authority.

-### Can I analyze a competitor's domain?

-**Yes!** Enter any public domain to analyze their topical authority.
-Use this for:
-- **Competitive benchmarking**: See how your authority compares
-- **Content gap analysis**: Discover subtopics competitors cover that you don't
-- **Strategy insights**: Understand how leaders in your niche structure topical coverage

-**Ethics note**: Use competitor analysis for strategy and learning, not to copy content.

 ### What authority score should I aim for?